-There are historical artefacts, paintings, weapons and armour in almost every room, but possibly the most were found in the Great Hall, where two massive stone fireplaces stood at each end and portraits lined the walls.
+There are historical artefacts, paintings, weapons and armour in almost every room.
+Possibly the most were found in the Great Hall, where two massive stone fireplaces stood at each end and portraits lined the walls.

 Every room was occupied by staff, who were eager to talk you through the features and history.

-Since this part of the castle was closed before noon I couldn’t help imagining the family going about a normal morning, with the staff hurriedly tidying up after them and pulling across the velvet rope as they left.
-This feeling was especially strong in the study and drawing room, where modern family photos were scattered around on tables and mantlepieces.
+This part of the castle is closed before noon so the family can start their day.
+I couldn’t help imagining the family going about a normal morning, with the staff hurriedly tidying up after them and pulling across the velvet rope as they left.
+This feeling was especially strong in the study and drawing room, where family photos were scattered around on tables and mantlepieces.

 In 1846, Queen Victoria and Prince Albert came to stay at Arundel Castle.
-They gave the Earl two years’ notice, which he used to remodel the castle and have furniture made for a royal bedroom and dressing room, and a new library (although every room she visited during her stay was also refurnished in “the finest Victorian furniture”).
+They gave the Earl two years’ notice, which he used to remodel the castle.
+He also had furniture made for a royal bedroom and dressing room, and a new library (although every room she visited during her stay was also refurnished in “the finest Victorian furniture”).
 You can see all of this on display, including her bed, two armchairs and a pair of spades used by the royal couple to plant a tree in the castle grounds.

-My favourite room was definitely the library, full of leather bound books focusing mainly on history, poetry and botany.
-The framework of the whole room was a dark polished mahogany, hung with antique Chinese lanterns and separated by red velvet curtains.
-Each sitting area was furnished with plush red velvet armchairs and sofas, all positioned around little fireplaces.
-It was so cosy and magical I could’ve stayed all day.
+My favourite room was definitely the library.
+It’s so full of leather bound books, focusing mainly on history, poetry and botany.
+The framework of the whole room is a dark polished mahogany, hung with antique Chinese lanterns and separated by red velvet curtains.
+Each sitting area is furnished with plush red velvet armchairs and sofas, all positioned around little fireplaces.
+It’s so cosy and magical I could’ve stayed all day.